brunorijsman/rift-python/doc/configuration-file-generator.md

 Instead of generating a single topology file that simulates all nodes in a single RIFT-Python instance, the "network namespace per node" mode does the following:

-* Each node in the topology runs in a separate RIFT-Python instance (i.e. in a separate process)

-* Each node (i.e. each RIFT-Python) runs in a separate Linux network namespace.
+* Each node in the topology runs in a separate RIFT-Python instance (i.e. in a separate process) and in a separate Linux network namespace.

 * The links between nodes are simulated using virtual Ethernet (veth) interfaces, where each endpoint of a veth pair resides in a different network namespace, corresponding to the nodes to